Thermocouples: Function and Application

 About the Author

-Thomas Klasmeier has been working as a metrologist and engineer for over 20 years, specializing in precise temperature measurement.
-As an entrepreneur, he runs a temperature calibration laboratory and manufactures precision thermometers.
+Thomas Klasmeier has been working as a metrologist and engineer for over 20 years, with a focus on precise temperature measurement.
+As an entrepreneur, he operates a temperature calibration laboratory and produces precision thermometers.

-Moreover, he is passionate about sharing his knowledge.
-He regularly speaks at seminars and professional conferences, sharing and discussing his expertise.
-He is also the author of Handbook “Temperature”.
+Furthermore, he greatly enjoys sharing his knowledge.
+He regularly appears as a speaker at seminars and conferences to impart and discuss his expertise.
+Additionally, he is the author of the – Temperature Reference Book –